 A brush with death, and it turns out to not even be my fault.

 I’ve got a walk sign.
 He was the one trying to run the red light.

 I’ve been close to death before.
 And it was even (usually) my fault.
 Getting lost in the mountains, or distracted by a girl in a miniskirt and nearly run down.

 This time, with the coffee tingling in my veins, knowing I’ll make it home to share my ideas (thanks wifi)… this time I feel reborn.

 Renewed, refreshed, and optimistic, I grab my laptop and sit down.
 It’s time to make that video.
 Time to write that article.

-I’ve slain the demons, drank the coffee and come back home victorious.
+I’ve slain the demons, drunk the coffee and come back home victorious.